hopto-dot/llama-cs/README.md

 var llmParameters = new LlmParameters();
 llmParameters.AddLogitBias(12309, -100); // ban token with ID 12309

-// You can specify what port llama.cpp inference server is running on (default is 8000.
-Specified here as 1235) var client = new LlmClient(instructSequence, llmParameters, character, user, 1235);
+var client = new LlmClient(instructSequence, llmParameters, character, user);

-// GetInstructString() returns a string that is the whole context of the conversation (what the llm sees). client.GetInstructString(); // print me, at the moment this does nothing
 ```
 ## Advanced
-### The library doesn't support a instruct pattern?
+### The library doesn't support an instruct pattern?
 No problem!

 Specify it yourself